 Some people make the mistake of believing that WordPress is only a blogging platform.
 But it’s not what it is for its versatility.

-Aside from offering blog solutions, you can also use it for its other roles that fit best with limitless numbers of plugins.
+Aside from offering blog solutions, you can also use them for other roles that fit best with limitless plugins.